OHIF/Viewers/docs/latest/connecting-to-image-archives/google-cloud-healthcare.md

 > `version 1` Meteor documentation.
 You can
 > [find it here](/history/v1/connecting-to-image-archives/google-cloud-healthcare.html).
 > These docs will mirror the Meteor documentation until our `React`
-> implementation has been updated to work with Goolg Cloud Healthcare.
+> implementation has been updated to work with Google Cloud Healthcare.

 > The [Google Cloud Healthcare API](https://cloud.google.com/healthcare/) is a
 > powerful option for storing medical imaging data in the cloud.